Finance student insight: Reflections on the first term at WBS

 Student bloggers from our range of Finance Masters courses share their insights and reflections on their first term at Warwick Business School.

-Luke Jeeves, MSc Financial Mathematics
+Luke Jeeves, MSc Financial Mathematics (now MSc Mathematical Finance)

 As expected, my first term here at WBS has flown by.
 From meeting my course cohort and lecturers, to finding my way around campus and joining societies, there hasn’t been a minute spare.
 As a new postgraduate to Warwick, this has been great, as it has given me the opportunity to meet loads of people and I’ve not struggled to settle in.